mmondics/aiops-z/docs/labs/cp4aiops-lab.md

 5.  **In the dropdown for `Log in with`, make sure you have `OpenShift Authentication` selected, then select the `ldap-ats-wscdmz-wfwsldapcl01` option, and log in with your OpenShift credentials (i.e. `userNN`).** Do not select the `kube:admin` option.

+    You may be prompted to authorize access to a service account in the `cp4aiops` project.
+Select **Allow selected permissions** if prompted.

+    While navigating the CP4AIOps platform, you might be prompted to take a tour of certain features.
+Select "Maybe Later" - you can come back to these tours later if you wish by clicking the "Tours" button in the top-right of the page.

     ![cp4waiops-homepage](cp4waiops-homepage.png)

     When you first open CP4AIOps, you are taken to the homepage that displays the most important information that you have access to.
 Depending on your credentials, different "widgets" will appear for you to see and act on.